Risk of Knee Injury

 Joe Fleming provides advice on the common gym mistakes that increase your risk of knee injuries.

 Every year, millions of people end up in hospitals and doctor's offices because they have injured their knees.
-Some of these injuries stem from random accidents and sports cause others.
-Plenty of other people injure their knees while working out in the gym.
+Some of these injuries stem from random accidents, and sports cause others.
+Plenty of other people hurt their knees while working out in the gym.

 You may not be able to stave off the random accidents that can lead to knee injuries, but you can take steps when working out in the gym to make sure you are not setting yourself up for some severe knee pain.

-If you want to avoid knee injuries at all costs (and who does not?) make sure you are not making any of these common gym mistakes.
+If you want to avoid knee injuries at all costs (and who does not?), make sure you are not making common gym mistakes.

 Letting the Knees Cave in

-One of the most common causes of knee injuries is letting your knees cave inward when you do exercises like squats.
-Also known as knee valgus, this phenomenon occurs because your hips are internally rotating when they need to be externally rotating.
+One of the most common causes of knee injuriesis letting your knees cave inward when doing squats exercises.
+Also known as knee valgus, this phenomenon occurs because your hips rotate internally when they need to be externally turning.

 Putting Too Much Weight on Your Toes

 Plenty of people also make the mistake of leaning too far forward when they squat.
-By doing this, they end up putting too much weight on their toes.
+By doing this, they put too much weight on their toes.
 This, in turn, puts extra pressure on the knees and can cause ACL tears and conditions like patellofemoral syndrome (pain in the front of the knee).

 It is important to focus on distributing weight evenly through the front and back of the feet.
-Try squatting barefoot or in socks so that you can feel where your weight is going in your feet.
+Try squatting barefoot or in socks to feel where your weight is going in your feet.

 Wearing Improper Footwear

-If your gym does not let your squat without shoes, make sure you are wearing shoes that are conducive to proper lifting form.
+If your gym does not let your squat without shoes, make sure you wear shoes conducive to proper lifting form.
 If you are wearing thick running shoes, you will have a hard time stabilizing yourself, and it may be hard for you to tell if you are distributing your weight properly.

-Look for a pair of flat shoes to wear when squatting and doing other resistance exercises.
-It is also easier to utilize your glutes and hamstrings when you are wearing these shoes, which is good for balance and avoiding putting too much strain on the knees.
+Look for a pair of flat shoes to wear when squatting and other resistance exercises.
+It is also easier to utilize your glutes and hamstrings when you wear these shoes, which is good for balance and avoiding putting too much strain on the knees.

 Not Focusing on Mobility

-Many people struggle with poor hip and ankle mobility, and this partially explains why so many people also struggle with knee pain and injuries.
+Many people struggle with poor hip and ankle mobility, which partially explains why so many people also struggle with knee pain and injuries.

 Pushing Yourself Too Hard

-Pushing yourself too hard (especially when you are a beginner or returning from a long break) sets you up for all kinds of injuries.
+Pushing yourself too hard (especially when you are a beginner or returning from a long break) sets you up for injuries.

-While there is nothing wrong with challenging yourself, it is important to know when you are overdoing it.
-Trying to add too much weight or challenging your endurance regularly can lead to muscle breakdown and can leave you feeling tired and depleted.
+While there is nothing wrong with challenging yourself, it is crucial to know when you are overdoing it.
+Trying to add too much weight or regularly challenging your endurance can lead to muscle breakdown and leave you feeling tired and depleted.

-When you feel this way, you are not going to be able to focus as quickly on good movement patterns and mechanics, so you are more likely to get hurt, even when you are doing exercises you have done a hundred times before.
+When you feel this way, you will not be able to focus as quickly on good movement patterns and mechanics, so you are more likely to get hurt, even when you are doing exercises you have done a hundred times before.